Chia-Network/chia-docs/docs/contribution/using-github.md

 Later, you can explore the different types of accounts that GitHub offers, and decide if you need a billing plan.
 For more information, see ["Types of GitHub accounts"](https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts) and ["GitHub’s plans"](https://docs.github.com/en/get-started/learning-about-github/githubs-plans).

-Note that the steps in this article don't apply to Enterprise Managed Users.
-If your GitHub account has been created for you by your company, you can skip this article and continue to ["Hello World"](https://docs.github.com/en/get-started/start-your-journey/hello-world).

 #### Signing up for a Personal Account

 1. Navigate to https://github.com/.